OMR-Research/muscima-pp/README.md

   within the Node's bounding box (specified by top, left, height and width) that the Node actually occupies.
-If the mask is not given, the object is understood to occupy the entire bounding box (within MUSCIMA++ 1.0, all objects have explicit masks, but the format enables annotating bounding boxes only).
+If the mask is not given, the object is understood to occupy the entire bounding box (within MUSCIMA++, all objects have explicit masks, but the format enables annotating bounding boxes only).
 The run-length encoding is obtained from a flattened version of the binary array in the C order, using the flatten() method of numpy